-Richard Puanaki is a Māori composer who teaches in Wairoa, Hawkes Bay in the east of the North Island of New Zealand.
+Richard Puanaki was a Māori composer who taught in Wairoa, Hawkes Bay in the east of the North Island of New Zealand.

-He has been a visiting lecturer at the Māori Studies Department at the University of Waikato.
+He was a visiting lecturer at the Māori Studies Department at the University of Waikato.
 Much of his music is not written down, but has been recorded by many Māori groups and choirs, including Te Whetu o te Rāwhiti and the Tower New Zealand Youth Choir.

 His work Ka Waiata Ki A Maria is regularly performed throughout the world.
 Richard recalled how there was some resistance from conservative members of his church when he wrote this hymn, "They all wanted me to change the 'whare tangata' and replace it with 'whare atua'.
 This is the womb being referred to, and the more traditional or conservative among us are happier with the divinity of Jesus, hence the womb as a 'house of God'."
 Ka Waiata is now a frequently-sung himene at powhiri.